lfucg/lexingtonky.gov/modules/contrib/metatag/README.md

 * Meta tags specific to Facebook are included in the "Metatag: Facebook" submodule.

+* Individual meta tags can be added to the [Search API](https://www.drupal.org/project/search_api) index if a Metatag field is added to the entity bundles; see below for further details.

 * A plugin interface allowing for additional meta tags to be easily added via custom modules.